NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Treacherous Earth.md

 * * *

 You have the power to shatter the earth into a shape of your devising.
-You crack the ground beneath you, creating difficult terrain in a 5-foot burst centered on one corner of your space.
+You crack the ground beneath you, creating difficult terrain in a @Template\[burst|distance:5\] centered on one corner of your space.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*